ammonharps-git/startup/README.md

 # Key Features

-- Search for speach URLs that are pulled from the internet.
+- Search for speaches that are pulled from the internet.
-- Persistently save URLs.
-- Create playlists of talk URLs and mark talks as Favorites.
+- Persistently save playlists of speeches.
-- Securely log in and view your saved talks and playlists.
+- Securely log in and view your saved playlists.
-- Persistently save playlists and favorited talks.
-- Share playlists with other users and allow for collaboration.
+- Share playlists with other users and allow for real-time collaboration.

 # Description of Technology

 ## HTML

 Talks (TM) will use correct HTML structure for the application.
-Two HTML pages will be included: one for login and one for talk URL management and sharing.
+Three HTML pages will be included: one for login, one for selecting a playlist, and and one for viewing, editing,and sharing a playlist.

 ## CSS